alexwholland/CSC-360/Assignment 3/README.md

 - File creation date in `<year/month/day> <hour:min:sec>` format

 ### Part III: diskget.c
 Copies a file from the file system to the current local directory in Linux.
 Only works for the root directory.
+The following design is implemented:
+1) Convert the given filename to upper case then search the directory entries in the foot folder for the filename.
+2) If filname found -> get the file size and first logical cluster.
+3) Use FAT entries to copy.
+4) If the last cluster of file and file size value is reached, stop the copy.
+5) Print "File not found." if the file is not in the root directory, then exit.

 ### Part IV: diskput.c
 Copies a file from the current local directory in Linux into the file system.
-Only works for the root directory.
+Only works for the root directory. the following design is implemented:
+1) Check if the file is within the current local Linux directory.
+2) Check if the specified directory exits within the FAT image.
+3) check the available space
+4) Find unused sectors in the disk.
+5) Copy the file to the unused sectors.
+6) Update the file size of directory entry and first logical cluster number.
+7) Update FAT entries.

 ### Part V: diskfix.c (Not completed)
+Iterate through the disk image according to the file system specification and find inconsistent information and fix the issues.

 ## Run the program
 Compile by running `make`